mistakia/nano-community/docs/introduction/why-it-matters.md

+---
+title: Why Nano is important
+description: How to buy Nano from exchanges & services, earn, or acquire from faucets
+tags: nano, crypto, analysis, adoption, future, inflation, potential, supply, use, analysis, prediction
+---

 # Why it matters

 Nano is a scarce digital asset with an unchangeable monetary policy: its supply is fixed and fully distributed, thus has no inflation.
 Only 133 million Nano will ever exist.
 It operates independently of the fiat money system, yet is a liquid, globally tradeable asset.
 It is self-sovereign and can be self-stored or custodied with 3rd parties.
 It can be securely and instantly transfered between parties with no pre-existing trust and with zero fees.